What is a Translation Style Guide?

 A translation style guide is a key tool for optimizing your translation projects.
-It benefits your companies by improving the overall translation quality with high consistency and reducing turn-around time.
-The process of creating this guideline might be time-consuming but is a worthwhile investment that will bring you a large return in the long-run.
+It benefits your company by improving the overall translation quality with high consistency and reducing turn-around time.
+The process of creating this guideline might be time-consuming but is a worthwhile investment that will bring you a large return in the long run.

 Table of Contents